-Personal information means any information about an identifiable individual.
-The types of personal information that we may collect include, but is not limited to, your:
+Under Law 25, personal information includes any information related to an identified or identifiable person.
+The types of personal information that we may collect include, but are not limited to:

-- Credit card information, money order or cheque;
+- Credit card, money order or cheque information;

-- Banking information for donors that give monthly through chequing account withdrawals;
+- Banking information, in the case of donors who give monthly through automated account withdrawals;

 - Responses to program-specific registration questions;